zaiisao/Documentation/en/Voice/android_audio.md

 2. Add the libs folder according to the storage directory preset in step 1.

 3. Add `sourceSets`.
-In the `build.gradle` file, set the the same storage directory as the libs folder.
+In the `build.gradle` file, set the same storage directory as the libs folder.

     ```
     android {